tornadoweb/tornado/website/sphinx/releases/next.rst

 * `HTTPServer` now takes a ``protocol`` keyword argument which can be set to ``https`` if the server is behind an SSL-decoding proxy that does not set any supported X-headers.
+* `tornado.web.ErrorHandler` no longer requires XSRF tokens on ``POST`` requests, so posts to an unknown url will always return 404 instead of complaining about XSRF tokens.